-Most women who develop postpartum preeclampsia do so within 48 hours of childbirth.
-However, the condition can develop as long as six weeks after childbirth.
+Most people develop symptoms of postpartum preeclampsia within 48 hours of childbirth.
+However, the condition can develop up to six weeks after delivery.

 Symptoms and Causes

-There are several symptoms that women who have just given birth might experience if they have postpartum preeclampsia.
+There are several symptoms that people who have just given birth might experience if they have postpartum preeclampsia.
 These include:

-- High levels of protein in an individual’s urine, called proteinuria
+- High levels of protein in your urine (proteinuria).

-- Swelling of the face, hands, feet or limbs
+- Swelling of your face, hands, feet or limbs.

-If you have recently given birth and are experiencing any of these symptoms, you should seek immediate medical care.
+If you’ve recently given birth and are experiencing any of these symptoms, you should seek immediate medical care.
 Postpartum preeclampsia can have serious consequences if not treated.

 Diagnosis and Tests